Maciej Trapola: Home & studio

-Maciej Trapola's home, from 1622–1637, can still be visited today in the center of Nowy Wisnicz, Poland.
+Maciej Trapola's home, from 1622 to 1637, can still be visited today in the center of Nowy Wisnicz, Poland.
 The building underwent extensive renovations in 1998, and a plaque was added to the outside of the building commemorating the Architect.
 The plaque was added by Professor Czesław Dźwigaj, and it reads "In this house from 1622 to death in 1637 lived and created Maciej Trapola an outstanding Italian architect, builder of the castle, parish church, town hall and Carmelite monastery, author of the first measurements and urban-spatial assumptions of the city of Nowy Wiśnicz."